JestonBlu/Driving/docs/index.md

 <center>
 <small>

-* **[Python scripts](https://github.com/JestonBlu/Driving/tree/master/Files)** were used to extract and combine the 509 driving simulation files and 267 stimuli files into combined data sets.
+* **[Python scripts](https://github.com/JestonBlu/Driving/tree/master/Files)** were used to extract and combine the 509 driving simulation files and 267 stimuli files into combined datasets.
 * The subject-simulation identifier was the name of each file.
-A column labeled ID was created based on the file name to identify the original data set.
+A column labeled ID was created based on the file name to identify the original dataset.

 </small>
 </center>

-<center>**Sample of data-faces.csv**
+<center><small>**Sample of data-faces.csv**</small>

 | Frame|   Time|  Anger| Contempt| Disgust|   Fear|    Joy|    Sad| Surprise| Neutral|ID       |